Portrait-Robot

-Portrait-Robot or The Sketch Artist is a French Canadian ten-part television crime drama series, which premiered on Club Illico on April 15, 2021.
+Portrait-Robot or The Sketch Artist is a French Canadian television crime drama series, which premiered on Club Illico on April 15, 2021.
 It was broadcast on Australian network, SBS-TV's streaming service, On Demand, from December 16, 2021.
 The series was co-created by Sophie Lorain (who also acts) with her spouse, Alexis Durand-Brault (who also directs).
-The action is set in Montreal, where the titular identikit or forensic sketch artist, Éve Garance (Rachel Graton), profiles both suspects and victims for a police investigation unit.
+The action is set in Montreal, where the titular identikit or forensic sketch artist, Ève Garance (Rachel Graton), profiles both suspects and victims for a police investigation unit.
 The unit's leader, Maryse Ferron (Lorain) is assisted by veteran detective, Bernard Dupin (Rémy Girard) and rookie crime scene technician, Anthony Kamal (Adrien Bélugou).
 Major story arcs are generally resolved in two episodes, while background stories continue across more episodes.

-According to Club Illico's press release, in October 2021, Portrait-Robot, has been renewed for a second season.
+In October 2021, Portrait-Robot was renewed for a second season, which aired in January 2023.
+The third and final season aired in August 2024.

 Premise

-Éve, a forensic identikit artist, who profiles suspects and victims for a Montreal police unit led by Maryse.
-Lead detective Bernard also mentors rookie, Anthony as they analyze crime scenes and question witnesses. Éve submerges herself in people's recollections to create her images.
-A subtext is the disappearance of Éve's infant son, William five years ago, coupled with her bipolar condition and the recent return of her ex-husband James.
+Ève, a forensic identikit artist, who profiles suspects and victims for a Montreal police unit led by Maryse.
+Lead detective Bernard also mentors rookie, Anthony, as they analyze crime scenes and question witnesses. Ève submerges herself in people's recollections to create her images.
+A subtext is the disappearance of Ève's infant son, William, five years ago, coupled with her bipolar condition and the recent return of her ex-husband, James.
 Meanwhile, Canadian Intelligence hired Bernard to infiltrate the local mafia, which are planning to expand operations.
 Maryse's brittle bone disease is worsening and her pregnant daughter, Delphine is worried by its inheritability.